pisyntor/Computer_Vision_Pipeline_for_Arabidopsis_thaliana_Traits_Analysis/README.md

 # Computer-based Recognition of Arabidopsis thaliana Ecotypes

 This repository provides the full source code developed to classify various A. thaliana ecotypes using an RGB image analysis pipeline.
-This pipeline operates with a large volume of data collected by an X-Y indoor HTPP system.
+This pipeline operates with a large volume of data collected by an X-Y indoor HTPP system...

 ![image](images/img1_cbr.png)